-Chief of Race (COR)
+Chief of Race (CR)

 (Must be a USSA Alpine Official –AO.)